 Cape Town, South Africa

 - BUDRICKS, CHURCH STREET, CAPE TOWN

 - BUDRICK’S ART GALLERYS, ADDERLEY & CHURCH STREETS, CAPE TOWN.

-G. Budricks & Co, also known a Budrick’s Art Galleries, was located on the corner Adderley & Church Streets, Cape Town.
+G. Budricks & Co, also known as Budrick’s Art Galleries, was located on the corner of Adderley & Church Streets, Cape Town.
 The Budricks were Polish and first arrived in South Africa with the British troops during the Second Boer War133.
 They produced a number of postcards covering Rhodesian, Nyasaland and South African scenes.
 The Rhodesian Study Circle have produced an analysis of the numbering of their cards134.
 In 1913 a strike began on a single gold mine over a specific issue.
 Six weeks later, after most of the white gold miners had joined the strike, the SAIF135 called a general strike and many other groups of white workers joined the strike, including building, engineering, tramway, power station and typographical workers.
 The casualty list for the general strike in 1913 includes George Budricks, commercial traveller who died as the result of rifle fire136 one of 21 people shot by troops.

 Buffalo Morning Express,

 - Buffalo Morning Express – Seeing Buffalo Series